PECOS-packages/PECOS/docs/user-guide/noise-model-builders.md

 ```

 The duration only chooses where and how long idling occurs.
 It is not a
-standalone probability: all configured linear and quadratic idle mechanisms
+standalone probability: all configured linear, sine-squared, coherent, and
-apply at these sites just as they do at a scheduled `Idle` gate.
-A duration of
+legacy quadratic idle mechanisms apply at these sites just as they do at a
-`0.0` disables the after-two-qubit sites.
-Consequently, code that previously
+scheduled `Idle` gate.
+A duration of `0.0` disables the after-two-qubit sites.
-used `with_p2_idle(0.01)` without a linear idle rate now produces no after-2q
+Consequently, code that previously used `with_p2_idle(0.01)` without a linear
-idle noise; the equivalent configuration is
+idle rate now produces no after-2q idle noise; the equivalent configuration is
 `with_p_idle_linear_rate(0.01).with_idle_after_2q(1.0)`.

 ## Common Noise Model Examples